 triangle granny Christmas tree ornament

-Granny squares are everywhere, in their original format (the basic granny), in triangles or with the loveliest centers with the squares formed around them.
-It is almost inevitable that there won't be a vintage-feel granny triangle tree pattern.
+Granny squares are everywhere, in their original format (the basic granny), in triangles or with the loveliest centres with the squares formed around them.
+It is almost inevitable that there won’t be a vintage-feel granny triangle tree pattern.

-You'll start crocheting the granny triangle from the inside with a magic ring and from there you'll be shaping it with double crochet stitches into a Christmas tree.
-You'll be making two triangles, crochet it together and finish it off with a picot edge.
+You’ll start crocheting the granny triangle from the inside with a magic ring and from there you’ll be shaping it with double crochet stitches into a Christmas tree.
+You’ll be making two triangles, crochet them together and finish it off with a picot edge.

-This is a great project to use up scraps of yarn or to whip up the last minute.
+This is a great project to use up scraps of yarn or to whip up last minute.